fergiemcdowall/search-index/README.md

 ```

-## Browser demo
+## Browser example

-There is a [simple browser example](https://fergiemcdowall.github.io/search-index/demo/), and the files can be found in the [`demo`](https://github.com/fergiemcdowall/search-index/tree/master/demo/) folder.
+There is a [browser example](https://fergiemcdowall.github.io/search-index/demo/), and you find the explanation for the files in the [`demo`](https://github.com/fergiemcdowall/search-index/tree/master/demo/) folder.

 ## More examples